VictoriaMetrics/VictoriaMetrics/docs/ExtendedPromQL.md

 - `offset` may be put anywere in the query.
 For instance, `sum(foo) offset 24h`.
 - `offset` may be negative.
 For example, `q offset -1h`.
 - `default` binary operator. `q1 default q2` substitutes `NaN` values from `q1` with the corresponding values from `q2`.
+- `histogram_quantile` accepts optional third arg - `boundsLabel`.
+In this case it returns `lower` and `upper` bounds for the estimated percentile.
+See [this issue for details](https://github.com/prometheus/prometheus/issues/5706).
 - `if` binary operator. `q1 if q2` removes values from `q1` for `NaN` values from `q2`.
 - `ifnot` binary operator. `q1 ifnot q2` removes values from `q1` for non-`NaN` values from `q2`.
 - Trailing commas on all the lists are allowed - label filters, function args and with expressions.
 For instance, the following queries are valid: `m{foo="bar",}`, `f(a, b,)`, `WITH (x=y,) x`.
 This simplifies maintenance of multi-line queries.